Zamiell/racing-plus/docs/bugs.md

 ## Bugs with Seeded Death

 - It does not properly account for familiars from Cambion Conception and Immaculate Conception.
-- It does not add the familiars back in the correct order.
-(Reported by thisguyisbarry)
 - It can cause you to get a 2nd Small Rock from a tinted rock.
 (Reported by Moucheron Quipet)
 - It can grant the Stompy transformation if you revive with Magic Mushroom or Leo.
 - Being a ghost while Mega Blast is active will show the animation playing but the blast itself will be removed.